fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

 My old desktop PC turned server is a _Dell XPS 8920_ with an **Intel i7-7700 CPU** and **24 GB of DDR4 RAM**.
 (I removed the _AMD RX 480 GPU_ it came with, since I was not going to use it.)
 I installed _Debian 12 Bookworm_ on the M.2 NVMe drive and added hard drives to every available SATA port, including replacing the CD-ROM with another HDD.
 Additional hard drives are connected via two external docks each holding two HDDs, both connected to USB 3.1 ports utilizing USB Attached SCSI.
 (UASP)

-Several hard drives pooled together using <a href="/blog/two-drives-mergerfs/" target="_blank" data-umami-event="home-server-mergerfs-blog-post">MergerFS</a>, with around 10 TB dedicated exclusively to movies and TV shows, while another 6 TB is for other data.
-For secure remote access to my server and all it's services (plus everything else on my home network), I have settled on <a href="/blog/tailscale/" target="_blank">Tailscale</a> for it's ease of use and exceptionally good free tier.
+Several hard drives pooled together using [MergerFS](/blog/two-drives-mergerfs/), with around 10 TB dedicated exclusively to movies and TV shows, while another 6 TB is for other data.
+For secure remote access to my server and all it's services (plus everything else on my home network), I have settled on [Tailscale](https://tailscale.com) for it's ease of use and exceptionally good free tier.
+(I wrote a detailed post about Tailscale [here](/blog/comprehensive-guide-tailscale-securely-access-home-network/).)
 To manage the server with a nice GUI, I use <a href="https://cockpit-project.org" target="_blank" data-umami-event="home-server-cockpit">Cockpit</a>.
 You can add "applications" for visualizing performance metrics, managing storage, and configuring virtual machines.
 (Which I rarely use.)
 I also use the Cockpit add-ons _File Sharing_ to manage my SMB shares and _Navigator_ for a graphical file manager.

 :::image-figure[Overview in Cockpit]
 ![A screenshot of the Cockpit web-based user interfacet](../../img/blog/cockpit1.png)